Fastball Special1 of 12

 Madrox first appeared in Giant-Size Fantastic Four #4.
 In the story, Madrox’s out of control powers cause him to clash with the FF until Professor X arrives and recruits him.

-Although her telepathic powers and even her iconic psychic knives were in place for some time, it wasn't until she body-swapped with a Japanese ninja named Kwannon that she gravitated towards the upper echelon of X-Men - a change that has since been reversed, with Betsy now Captain Britain and Kwannon operating as Psylocke.
+Although her telepathic powers and even her eventual psychic knives were in place for some time, it wasn't until she body-swapped with a Japanese ninja named Kwannon that she gravitated towards the upper echelon of X-Men - a change that has since been reversed, with Betsy now Captain Britain and Kwannon operating as Psylocke.

-And Psylocke isn't the first non X-Men character that Claremont brought with him later into the X-Men titles.
+And Betsy isn't the first non X-Men character that Claremont brought with him later into the X-Men titles.
 Read on...

 More than a year before the more famous X-Force debuted in New Mutants #100, a group of mercenaries using the name appeared in The Mutant Misadventures of Cloak & Dagger #10, getting caught in between the teen heroes – themselves non-X mutants – and Freedom Force, the government sanctioned mutant team comprised of former members of Mystique’s Brotherhood of Evil Mutants.